 The migration data are best-estimates, which means that interpretations must be made with due caution.
 Moreover, missing data for some countries also pose a few challenges.
 One such challenge is that time-series, which are generally complete for high-sending states, are sometimes only partially complete for countries with a relatively low number of migrants to the Gulf.
 We generally set missing values to 0, which obviously leads to a modest underreporting of the total number of migrants in the GCC.
 Of the six GCC countries, Oman has the highest number of missing values.
 In some cases concerning data on migration to Saudi Arabia (and, in one instance, Oman) from 1990 and later years, it was possible to extract numbers from an older version of the UN’s dataset.
 In these instances, involving a total of nine sending states, data for 1995 and 2005 were linearly interpolated, and numbers for the year 2013 were used for 2015.

 Furthermore, the larger part of the empirical analysis takes place at the bilateral level, where we combine data from different sources.
 In some such cases, and for some variables, certain years lack data.
 This is particularly the case for 2015.
 For example, data on refugee populations are only available for 2014; data from that year are therefore, in some of the analyses, combined with data on migrant stocks for 2015.
 With regards to our sample of states, our study is, by necessity, limited to the 27 (non-western) sending countries for which data are available.
 This group of states, it should nonetheless be pointed out, include the most prominent source countries of migrations to the GCC.
+(In some parts of the analysis, for reasons of clarity of presentation, we exclude a handful of these 27.)

 We also have reason to suspect that migrant stocks are underreported.
 This is so considering, inter alia, that population censuses contain lags and that data on irregular migrants are undoubtedly sketchy.
 There are, furthermore, some discrepancies between the UN and the World Bank data.
 These discrepancies, however, are relatively minor, and they are therefore largely inconsequential.
 Correlations between the two datasets are generally very high (0.88 for 1990 and 0.90 for the year 2000).
 Correlations between migrant stocks for individual GCC countries are also very high; for 2015, for example, the lowest migrant-stock correlation between a Gulf state and the GCC total was 0.92 (Oman).